 by Warren Richmond | CEO Situ Live

-Unibail-Rodamco-Westfield released a retail trends report titled, ‘Westfield How We Shop: The Next Decade’.
-The 2020 report explores how consumers across Europe will be shopping by 2029, accumulated from surveys of 15,700 consumers across ten European countries.
+Unibail-Rodamco-Westfield recently revisited their 2020 trends report to create the 'Westfield How We Shop: What's Changed'.
+The updated 2021 report explores how consumers across Europe will be shopping by 2030, accumulated from surveys of 15,700 consumers across ten European countries.

 In the report five key trends are identified which will transform the retail industry entirely: upside down retail; anti-prescription; self-sustaining stores; retail surgery and locally-morphed retail.